 Sickle cell disease symptoms

-Symptoms of SCD come and go.
+For those living wth sickle cell disease, symptoms of SCD come and go.
 Usually there are bouts (episodes) of symptoms but, in between episodes, you feel well.
 The reason that symptoms come and go is that the red blood cells can behave normally for much of the time - but if something makes too many of them sickle, the sickle cells cause symptoms.
 If there are severe and sudden symptoms due to sickling, this is called a sickle cell crisis.

 There is a lot of individual variation in symptoms - how many and how often you get them.
 Some people with SCD have frequent symptoms, while others have very few and their SCD is hardly noticeable.
 For most people, symptoms are somewhere in between these two extremes.
 Most people with SCD have a few episodes of sickle cell crisis each year.